amicable raises angel investment in order to help more couples to separate amicably

 amicable is delighted to announce that we have successfully secured £472,260 from a remarkable group of angel investors.
 Since launching to customers in January 2017, we have been amazed by the number of couples who want to separate on amicable terms.

 amicable will be using the investment to build the amicable platform.
-The amicable platform will enable us to help more couples, by using clever technology that reduces any unnecessary admin and allows our Divorce Coaches to support couples on the emotional journey.
+The amicable platform will enable us to help more couples, by using clever technology that reduces any unnecessary admin and allows our Divorce Specialists to support couples on the emotional journey.

-Our co-founder Pip Wilson said : “Our vision is to change the way the world divorces and to provide a lawyer-free solution that helps customers through the emotional journey of separation and family breakdown.
+Our co-founder Pip Wilson said: “Our vision is to change the way the world divorces and to provide a lawyer-free solution that helps customers through the emotional journey of separation and family breakdown.

 “We are delighted to have closed our second funding round with an inspiring group of angel investors who understand the social purpose of amicable and who can help us drive the business to the next level.
 With the addition of QVentures’ impressive network, we were able to close the round quicker and get back to focusing on the business.